 Ryan Madora recently joined the Guitar Craft Academy Nashville faculty as a bass performance instructor.
-Originally from Philadelphia, Ryan moved to Nashville in 2012 and has stayed busy performing in the studio and onstage with Robben Ford, Bobby Bones and many others (check out a Spotify playlist of her recordings here).
+Originally from Philadelphia, Ryan moved to Nashville in 2012 and has stayed busy performing in the studio and onstage with Robben Ford, Bobby Bones and many others (check out this Spotify playlist of her recordings).
 We caught up with Ryan to discuss her career and her work at Guitar Craft Academy Nashville.

 What first got you interested in music?
 When did you begin playing?